 He saw two boys, seemingly the same age as him, standing in front of his room.

-"You're going too rude again, Jaebin."
+"You're going to be too rude again, Jaebin."
 The other one's tone gets a little off, and So Eun instantly sensed something coming.

 "I'm not, you gotta study and read books too.
 In that way, I won't criticize you anymore."
-Just from that alone, So Eun remembered something he heard from the old ladies who are cleaning his room once.
+Just from that alone, So Eun remembered something he had heard from the old ladies who were cleaning his room once.

-"The Gim Family, with their first son that is spoiled and inherited his father's bad temperament, I didn't know what good traits' the Sect Master was referring to, to be accepted on one of the disciples of the So Clan."
-So Eun back then was playing outside his room and overheard their conversations.
+"The Gim Family, with their first son who is spoiled and inherited his father's bad temperament, I didn't know what good traits the Sect Master was referring to, to be accepted as one of the disciples of the So Clan."
+So Eun back then, was playing outside his room and overheard their conversations.

-"Right, I can even list another opposing trait that contrasts to their Father, just by looking at his two children.
+"Right, I can even list another opposing trait that contrasts with their Father, just by looking at his two children.
 One, Jaebin wasn't even a good brother to his blood-related sibling.
 Two, Yeonbin never called him out and still received his brother's insults.
-I don't understand what's with this Gim Family, that Sect Master took a liking of."
+I don't understand what's with this Gim Family, that Sect Master took a liking to."

 His thoughts ended when the two siblings started to playfully push each other's shoulders, So Eun leaves it as 'playfully' because they wouldn't be smiling if they were fighting.